georgjz/kitsune/README.md

 ## Usage
-After compiling and starting Kitsune, use the File menu to open a file and the Image menu to export a Tileset.
+After compiling and starting Kitsune, use the File menu to open a file and the Image menu to export a Tile Set.
 The format can be switched in the Settings menu between 2bpp and 4bpp(8bpp implementation is missing as of yet).